-By Helen, Nutritionist and registered dietician
+By Helen, Nutritionist and Registered Dietician

-Constipation is very common when you start complementary feeding (‘weaning’) and is quoted as affecting up to 30% of ALL children under the age of 5.
-If a parent comes to me saying that their baby is not passing frequent stools (less than 3-4 times a week) and the stools are hard, often pellet-like, and baby appears to be in some pain, it’s likely they are constipated.
-I usually advise parents to offer sips of water with meals and to also try including some fruits such as stewed apples, pears or other soft fruits with their meals to help rehydrate and relieve constipation.
+Constipation is very common when you start complementary feeding (‘weaning’) and affects up to 30% of ALL children under the age of 5.
+If a parent comes to me saying that their baby is not passing frequent stools (less than 3-4 times a week) and the stools are hard, often pellet-like, while baby appears to be in some pain, it’s likely they are constipated.
+I usually advise parents to offer sips of water with meals and to try including some fruits such as stewed apples, pears or other soft fruits with their meals to help rehydrate and relieve constipation.
 Another question I’m often asked is if babies can have wholewheat pasta or breakfast cereals, porridge or wholemeal bread to increase the amount of fibre in their diet and to help with constipation, but the amounts of these should be kept fairly small and not given every day as they can be a bit bulky for babies.

 Other things you can try are a warm bath which can sometimes help relax babies and relieve constipation, as can baby massage.
 I often suggest that parents try lying their baby on his/her back and moving their legs in a bicycling motion – this can often help get things moving!
 If these home treatments have not worked, or if your baby appears to be in a lot of pain or discomfort, I would recommend a visit to your GP.
 They may suggest a laxative, probably lactulose, or other medications, but only try this with their guidance.